-- All your source code must be in a single file (AIWhatever.cc). - Your code cannot use global variables (use attributes in your class instead). - You are only allowed to use standard libraries like vector, map, cmath... - Your code cannot open files nor do any other system calls (threads, forks...). - Your CPU time and memory usage will be limited when executed on Jutge.org.
+- All your source code must be in a single file (AIWhatever.cc). - Your code cannot use global variables (use attributes in your class instead). - You are only allowed to use standard libraries like iostream, vector, map, set, queue, algorithm, cmath, ...
+In many cases, you don't even need to include the corresponding library. - Your code cannot open files nor do any other system calls (threads, forks...). - Your CPU time and memory usage will be limited when executed on Jutge.org, while they are not in your local environment when executing with ./Game.
 The time limit is 1 second for the execution of the entire game.
-If the time limit has been exceeded (or if the execution of your code aborts), your player will be frozen and will not admit further instructions any more.

-• Your program should not write to cout nor read from cin.
-You can write debug information to cerr (but remember that doing so on the code you upload can waste part of your limited CPU time).
+If the time limit has been exceeded (or if the execution of your code aborts), your player will be frozen and will not admit further instructions any more. - Your program should not write to cout nor read from cin.
+You can write debug information to cerr (but remember that doing so on the code you upload can waste part of your limited CPU time). - Any submission to the Jutge must be an honest attempt to play the game.
+Any try to cheat in any way will be severely penalized.